themattman18/837FileSupport/README.md

 # 837filesupport README
-This extention prodcides sytax highlighting for 837 Health Care Claim Transaction sets.
+This extension prodcides sytax highlighting for 837 Health Care Claim Transaction sets.
 837s are used to submit health care claim billing information to payers for adjudication

 ## Features